Technical SEO

 After we have performed a site-wide audit, we will implement any technical corrections or make improvements based on the opportunities that we’ve found.

 To ensure that the technical corrections and improvements that we’ve made to your website work, we will analyze your site again.
+Yes, that’s right, we get the technical SEO tools up and running again.
 Any corrections or improvements that do not yield the impact we anticipate will then be adjusted accordingly.

 The technical SEO process does not just end after the successful implementation of any technical corrections or improvements that we have made.
 SEO is a long-term strategy, and that includes technical SEO.
 Technical issues can continually arise over time, primarily as new additions and changes to your site occur over time.
 A website should receive routine audits to ensure that any new issues or opportunities for improvement are discovered and addressed.